vvvv/vvvv.org/content/blog/2025/Development News/Introducing-vvvvc/index.md

 And please consult The Gray Book on [Exporting Applications](https://thegraybook.vvvv.org/reference/hde/exporting.html) for more details on the options.

-## Does it auto-restore NuGets?

-Not at this point, meaning you'll have to make sure all NuGets your patches reference are already installed.

-But with Package Manager planned for a later 7.x release, we're aiming to have this solved as well.

 ## How do i get it?

 It ships with the usual vvvv installer.
 Available for testing in [latest previews](https://vvvv.org/download/).
 As always, we appreciate your thoughts and prayers!

 ## Sponsor credits

-For the sponsoring of this [open-source](https://github.com/vvvv/VL.Devices.Axis) development we bow to [Refik Anadol Studio](https://refikanadol.com/).
+For the sponsoring of this development we bow to [Refik Anadol Studio](https://refikanadol.com/).

 If you also have a request for custom development, [get in touch](mailto:devvvvs@vvvv.org)!